What do school psychologists do?

 What is the job market for school psychologists?

 The job outlook is very promising for school psychology nationwide.
-It is believed that a majority of current practitioners will be reaching retirement age within the next ten years, hence opening the door for a new generation of school psychologists.
-According to US News and World Report, school psychology continues to be one of the “best careers” for 2008.
+It is believed that a significant proportion of current practitioners will be reaching retirement age within the next ten years, hence opening the door for a new generation of school psychologists.
+According to the Occupational Outlook Handbook of the Bureau of Labor Statistics, employment of psychologists is projected to grow 12% from 2012 to 2022, and one of the groups with the best job prospects will be those with a specialist or doctoral degree in school psychology.

 How do I select a good school psychology training program?